-- The child’s ability to adjust to new homes, schools, and communities
+The child’s ability to adjust to new homes, schools, and communities

-This is a basic list, but our lawyers will ensure that a comprehensive look at all factors is conducted if you select our dedicated lawyers to represent your interests.
-If you are looking for child custody and support lawyers near you, then we have you covered.
-With two locations we can easily serve residents in Columbus, Canal Winchester, or in Lancaster.
-Check out the nearest location to you by clicking HERE
+	This is a basic list which may be considered when granting custody or determining parenting time, but our child custody lawyers in Lancaster, Ohio will ensure that a comprehensive look at all factors is conducted if you select our dedicated lawyers to represent your interests.

 	Visitation rights for non-parents, which includes grandparent visitation, can be granted if the following conditions are met: